Connecting the Creative community – East Cliff Creatives

-“This group has been in existence for over a year and has grown massively in that time.
-We’ve learnt a lot about community collaboration, about funding opportunities and about just how the locals will support what we do.
+“Since the time this group has existed we’ve learned a lot about community collaboration, funding opportunities, and just how the locals will support what we do.
 Our Lasting Memories: Beach Poppies project surpassed all expectations.
 It was a mammoth undertaking; to paint 20,000 stones that would become a series of 7 poppies on the beach to represent the 7 months from Armistice to Peace after World War 1.
 In reality, we painted nearly 49,000 pebbles!

-Gallery 66 on The Old High Street is now the base of the East Cliff Creatives for 2020.
-There are pop-ups happening for different artists over the year.
+Gallery 66 on The Old High Street is now the base of the East Cliff Creatives.
+There are pop-ups happening for different artists.
 Eight Squared, the shop next door, is also part of the ECC presence and allows each artist to be able to exhibit their work, whilst spreading the costs of the rent of the shop.

 The small support network that was created in late 2018 has exploded on to the creative scene in Folkestone, enabling more and more artists the opportunity to explore business and collaborative opportunities in our town.
 Angus takes a breath, and a sip of coffee, “I’ve learnt a lot in this short time while establishing the group, and, as long as those who join are happy to get stuck in and give something back to the group, not just have it stand as a directory of talent, it will mean we be a part of how this town is evolving.”